Leo: 'Cause you walk around with so much guilt about everybody you love dying that you're a compulsive fixer?

 If a character indulges in this a little too much, it's not uncommon for a supporting character to snap them out of it by accusing them of arrogance for the attitude.
 Expect to see something along the lines of "you think you're the only one [responsible for/saddened by/involved in] this?!"

-Often instrumental to the Heroic BSOD.
-See also It's All My Fault.
+Often instrumental to the Heroic BSoD and can overlap with Guilt-Induced Nightmare.
+See also It's All My Fault where the character usually says this to the point it becomes the Guilt Complex trait.
 Contrast with Never My Fault, the inversion of this trope.

 Please note: When you add examples, try to give as much detail as possible.
 Remember this trope is about a behavioral pattern.

 - D.Gray-Man: Miranda Lotto has a massive inferiority complex from being bullied by everyone in her hometown and constantly told she's useless.
 She goes out of her way to be helpful but feels she can't do anything right and relentlessly blames herself for pretty much everything that goes wrong.
 "I'm sorry" and "I should have..." are the things you hear her say the most.
 Also, she's the team's Barrier Warrior, and often thinks she doesn't do a good enough job of protecting her True Companions.
 Her powers allow her to heal even the most fatal wounds...but only temporarily, any injuries that she heals returning after she deactivates her Innocence.
 Thus, you can expect her to try and leave it on for as long as possible, even when it's obviously taking a toll on her, and then apologize profusely when she's finally forced to shut it off..